puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 Conditional statements allow you to write Puppet code that will behave differently under different conditions.

-Writing conditional logic in your manifest allows the system to draw upon facts accessible through the facter tool.
+Writing conditional logic in your manifest allows the system to draw upon facts accessible through the Facter tool.
 For example, you can configure your Puppet manifests to perform as desired on a variety of operating systems and under differing system conditions.
-Pretty neat, huh?
+Pretty neat, dont you think?

 Puppet supports a few different ways of implementing conditionals:

  * `if` statements
  * `unless` statements
  * case statements
- * selectors

-We'll go over each of these below.

 ## 'if' Statements

 Puppet’s `if` statements behave much like those in many other programming and scripting languages.

 An `if` statement includes a condition followed by a block of Puppet code that will only be executed **if** that condition evaluates as **true**.
 Optionally, an `if` statement can also include any number of `elsif` clauses and an `else` clause.
+Here are some rules:

-If the `if` condition fails, Puppet moves on to the `elsif` condition.
-If both the `if` and `elsif` conditions fail, Puppet will execute the code in the `else` clause.
-If all the conditions fail, and there is no `else` block, Puppet will do nothing and move on.
+- If the `if` condition fails, Puppet moves on to the `elsif` condition.
+- If both the `if` and `elsif` conditions fail, Puppet will execute the code in the `else` clause.
+- If all the conditions fail, and there is no `else` block, Puppet will do nothing and move on.

 The following is an example of an `if` statement you might use to raise a warning when a class is included on an unsupported system: